adevkota-bit/project-team-3/Team3.md

 Hello, my name is Jingjing Tang.
 I lived in Tucson mostly and and I'm also a full-time student in MSCS program at met.
 I am familiar with Java, Python and SQL.
 Some of my interests includes Machine learning and software development.
 During my free time, I enjoy fencing and hiking with my family and friends.
 It's the perfect balance between the technical and the recreational for me.

+# weihao Mai

+Hello, my name is weihao Mai, I mainly use Java language to develop back-end applications, familiar with Spring Boot, Hibernate, Maven and other frameworks and tools.
+I am also familiar with the design and operation of MYSQL database, and can write efficient SQL statements and stored procedures.
+I have a strong interest and passion for programming and enjoy learning new technologies and solving complex problems.
+I have good communication and teamwork skills and can adapt to different working environments and needs.